 Employees need to feel heard and seen.
 As the manager, you must convey to the employees that problems will be addressed and valued as individuals.
 You, as a manager, need to give your employees attention, time, and awareness.

 Ongoing conversations and frequent employee check-ins are simple yet underused tools.
 Burnout is less likely to occur for employees whose managers are always willing to listen to their work-related problems.
+It’s important to make employees aware of why is self advocacy important and how to do it correctly.

 The best managers create environments that foster teamwork.
 Success is celebrated as a team, and hardships are overcome together.
 Managers should strive to build committed, undivided teams.
 An aligned team is an essential support network.